 Tree twigs, hedge trimmings and similiar materials smaller than 2 inches in diameter shall be cut to a length not to exceed 4 feet in length and should be securely tied in bundles not more than 2 feet thick.
-This will be collected on the scheduled bulk trash collection day.
-Material that cannot be bundled shall be placed in suitable receptacles and will also be collected on the scheduled bulk collection day.
+This will be collected on the scheduled brush collection day.
+Material that cannot be bundled shall be placed in suitable receptacles and will also be collected on the scheduled brush collection day.

-1st & 3rd Saturday of every month from the hours of 7:30 to 1:30 for residents who would like to dispose of additional waste.
+Residents may visit the Public Works yard only on the 1st & 3rd Saturday of every month from the hours of 7:30 to 1:30 to dispose of additional waste.

 Exception in July – the 2nd and 3rd Saturday.